 IBEW Local 131 History

-The International Brotherhood of Electrical workers Union was founded on November 28,1891 in St. Louis, Missouri.
-There were ten delegates (pictured) representing two hundred eighty six members in attendance.
-Henry Miller was elected as the first International President and J.T.
-Kelly as the first International Secretary-Treasurer.
 Kalamazoo received it's charter on September 14th, 1916 and was signed by the seventh International President F.J McNulty.
 Kalamazoo is the fourth local to use the number 131.
-The first local was Columbia, South Carolina from 1900-1901, the second was Traverse City, Michigan from 1901-1908, the third was Twin Falls, Idaho (time span unknown).
-For more history about the I.B.E.W., click here to visit the International site.
+The first local was Columbia, South Carolina (1900-1901), the second was Traverse City, Michigan (1901-1908), the third was Twin Falls, Idaho (dates unknown).